Freedom is the value of values.

 In These Times, November 2016

-Historical insights into twenty practical lessons for defending democracy in light of Trump's (first) electoral victory.
-Professor Snyder emphasizes civic responsibility, institutional resilience, factual integrity, and ethical action.
+Twenty practical lessons for defending democracy based on historical insights.
+Reflecting on Trump’s (first) electoral victory, Professor Snyder emphasizes civic responsibility, institutional resilience, factual integrity, and ethical action.
 Originally published as a viral post, this was later expanded into the book On Tyranny.

 Videos

-In this podcast, Professor Snyder explores how freedom is widely misunderstood in American discourse.
-He advocates for a richer concept grounded in civic values such as solidarity, factuality, and democratic agency.
+Professor Snyder explores how freedom is widely misunderstood in American discourse.
+He advocates for a richer concept grounded in sovereignty, unpredictability, mobility, factuality, and solidarity.

 (July 2023 - 48 mins)